ericlibby/oldweb/index.md

   creditlink: #http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-My research focuses on the evolution of biological complexity-- particularly the origins of multicellularity, life cycles, development, cooperation, and organizational scales.
+My research focuses on the evolution of biological complexity-- particularly the origins of multicellularity, life cycles, syntrophy, and organizational scales.
 Essentially, I am interested in how simple organisms evolve into complex ones.
 This topic is not only fascinating but it is fundamental to understanding the evolution and ecology of life-- both on earth and elsewhere in the "verse".

 ### --- NEWS ---